Mizuno Wave Hitogami Reviewed & Rated Review Facts

 running.
 Runners have reported the shoe as providing a surprising amount of cushion for its weight.
 Mizuno’s Wave Technology, extending into the arch of the shoe, provides a dash of arch support.

-.
 Mizuno created the Hitogami to have more cushioning than the Musha or Ronin.
 The enhanced support is due to its enhanced U4ic midsole.
-The midfoot wraps provide not only an aesthetic design element but also keeps feet from shifting inside the shoe, preventing toe injury.
+The midfoot wraps provide not only an aesthetic design element but also keeps feet from shifting inside the shoe, preventing the injury.

 The Hitogami is a road running shoe, although can also be used for crushed gravel.
 Runners repeatedly reported a smooth road running feel.
 In fact, runners who have tried them on both trails and cement noted that a harder surface is where these shoes truly shine.

 The Wave Hitogami is priced significantly lower than your average pair of running shoes, making them a more affordable

 Despite the traction X-10 and blown rubber traction control features, some runners have noted problems running on wet-surfaces and reported some issues with slipping and sliding.

 The Hitogami is a rather flexible shoe in the midsole stack, despite the Wave plate in the heel to arch.
 The Flex Grooves ensure that the shoes can be bent and twisted in your hands in nearly every conceivable direction.
 Mizuno’s Dynamotion upper comes through again, with the shoe following along with runner’s natural stride movement during the run.

 The Mizuno Wave Hitogami is made for neutral runners.
-It provides some stability, but not enough for runners who need guidance to correct their under or overpronation.
+It provides some stability, but not enough for runners who need guidance to correct they are under or overpronation.

-The Hitogami have an approximately 9mm heel-toe drop, the same as both the Ronin and Musha lines that it replaces.
+The Hitogami has an approximately 9mm heel-toe drop, the same as both the Ronin and Musha lines that it replaces.
 The men’s shoe profile goes from 27.7 in the heel to 18.3 in the forefoot.
 The women’s shoe has a 25.66mm feel to a 17.1mm forefoot.
 With a slightly less than average heel drop, this shoe may help runners interested in learning and maintain a mid-to-forefoot strike.